d-rec/drec-origin/docs/dev_docs/functional-requirements.md

 - D-REC application will initiate creating certificates once the group is created.
 While creating certificates, the developer has to pay gas fees to chain for the certification creation.

-**Use Cases**
+#### Use Cases

 ![Device Grouping and Ungrouping Flow](<./img/image (3).webp>)

-####  I-REC Integration:
+####  I-REC Integration

-- I-REC and D-REC Integration process is divided into three categories:
+ I-REC and D-REC Integration process is divided into three categories:

  - Platform Registration

  - Device Registration

  - Certificate Issuance

 - Developers will have access to D-REC platform only and not to the I-REC registry.